-who agreed to "discretely [sic] search school/parish files to learn any information that might be helpful." "s notes indicate that she went to the school office but was not able to find anything "as the records and the room are in such disarray." "s notes also reflect the following conversation between herself and Off.
+Off.
+B spoke to an archdiocesan employee at St. Clement and who agreed to "discretely [sic] search school/parish files to learn any information that might be helpful."
+The employee's notes indicate that she went to the school office but was not able to find anything "as the records and the room are in such disarray."
+The employee's notes also reflect the following conversation between herself and Off.
 B:

-I asked how long ago this happened and B said 1991.
-I told him that from records I had seen around this office Steve was much more intact than he was in 1996 when we start seeing absence of baptismal records etc. I told Off.
-B that I used to say "At least there was no abuse here" and stopped saying that after someone responded "what about us?
-We were abused too" Off.
-B agreed.
+I asked how long ago this happened and said 1991.
+I told him that from records I had seen around this office Steve was much more intact than he was in 1996 when we start seeing absence of baptismal records etc. I told off. that I used to say "At least there was no abuse here" and stopped saying that after someone responded "what about us?
+We were abused too" off. agreed.
 He made some statement about not being able to believe anything that Steve Girard said.
 Again, makes me wonder why nothing was done sooner here.